Your 1st solo backpacking trip: Things to get used to

 Your first solo backpacking trip can…

 Have the ability to change you, it can teach you so much, challenge, test, and push you.
 It will no doubt open your eyes and mind beyond what you thought possible.
-However on the flip side, the longer you travel, the tighter your budget long term solo backpacker will tell you how it can try and break you at times.
+On the flip side though, the longer you travel, the tighter your budget, long term solo backpackers will tell you how it can try and break you at times.

 However, if you learn to cope and deal with those bad times if you can come out the proverbial shit pipe, then solo budget traveling can feel so fulfilling and enriching.
 You will grow as a person, you’ll learn so much about yourself, your character and what you are made of.

-Solo budget traveling is like a life lesson on who are you, how you deal with the knocks.
+The longer you on the road your solo backpacking trip can be like a life lesson on who are you, and how you deal with the knocks.
 Yes, there will be hard times but you will reap the rewards.
 You will have incredible experiences, your mind will be filled with unforgettable memories and stories.
-I know I’m a completely different person I left before my first solo travel trip in 2010.
+I know I’m a completely different person I left before my first solo backpacking trip in 2010.

 Will solo travel be for you?

-Or you might find out that It’s just not your cup of tea, if that’s the case don’t worry about it.
+Or you might find out that solo travel is just not your cup of tea, if that’s the case don’t worry about it.
 Solo travel isn’t for everybody and I’m sure you’ll find which way suits you best.